 Metal EV Charger Pedestals

 Metal EV charger pedestals must be grounded to prevent electric shock and ensure compliance with safety standards.
-A grounding conductor must be securely bonded to the metal structure of the pedestal and connected to the system’s main earthing point (MET).
+A grounding conductor must be securely bonded to the pedestal’s metal structure and connected to the system’s main earthing point (MET).

 In PME systems, the pedestal’s grounding must also ensure continuity with the PEN conductor to maintain a low-resistance fault path.